 “Please stop fighting!” he had screamed in his little voice.

 Often when Glory had checked in on Little Teddy at night, she found him asleep with the sides of his pillow pressed over his ears.
 It made her very sad knowing that her son had gone to bed on so many nights listening to her crying in the kitchen below.
 At least now her kid didn’t have to listen to her being choked anymore.
-They could both get on with their lives.
+She and her son could get on with their lives.

 * * *

-With Glory’s patient coaching, Little Teddy was warming to the idea of being the center of attention in front of a crowd of worshipers.
+With Glory’s patient coaching, Little Teddy warmed to the idea of being the center of attention in front of a crowd of worshipers.
 Just like his dad had been.
-Having watched Preacher Ted perform, as it were, for more Sundays than he could remember, Little Teddy could duplicate the moves easily.
+Having watched Preacher Ted perform for more Sundays than he could remember, Little Teddy could duplicate the moves easily.

 She wrote out a sermon for Little Teddy that she was sure would captivate the crowd.
 She made him practice it over and over, speaking through a bullhorn.